Mamena2020/fireme/README.md

   - File request handling

-    Not worry about handling uploaded file, just upload from client side, and you can access file in request, `req.body.avatar`.
+    Not worry about handling uploaded file, just upload from client side, and file will accessible at req, `req.body.avatar`.

   - Request validation